ProjectZetta/RemoteFutures/doc/Outline.md

 minimized by switching from local to remote execution by just providing a list of available nodes.

-Answers:
+### Answers

-* What is the exact problem you want to solve:
+#### What is the exact problem you want to solve:

 Distributed programming still requires a high level of expertise, skills and specialized knowledge that makes it difficult to accomplish in a reasonable time.

-* Who experiences that problem
+#### Who experiences that problem

 Each and every software engineer who needs to build systems that scales with the number of users.
 The problem becomes more prevalent by the ever growing number of mobile devices accessing internet services.

-* How you want to solve that problem
+#### How you want to solve that problem

 Introducing Remote.Futures solves this problem in three ways:

-1) Writing remote functions is done the same way as local functions
+1. Writing remote functions is done the same way as local functions

-2) Remote deployment, task distribution and execution is managed automatically by a RemoteExecutionContext
+2. Remote deployment, task distribution and execution is managed automatically by a RemoteExecutionContext

-3) Fail-over and load balancing is defined by specified by default strategies.
+3. Fail-over and load balancing is defined by specified by default strategies.
 However, if no default strategies matches a particular use case, custom once can be added.

-* Why this is a better solution
+#### Why this is a better solution

 Remote.Futures have five unique advantages:

-1) Simple yet powerful to code
+1. Simple yet powerful to code

-2) Straight forward debugging
+2. Straight forward debugging

-3) Extremely fast turn-around time.
+3. Extremely fast turn-around time.

-4) Local testing build-in.
+4. Local testing build-in.

-5) No-time deployment, just switch execution context and provide a list of Node IP addresses
+5. No-time deployment, just switch execution context and provide a list of Node IP addresses

 Apart from that, Remote Futures "just works" out of the box.